irenenikk/modelling-unigram/README.md

 `eval_generator`: Evaluate the different initialisations of the generator language model.

 `eval_two_stage`: Evaluate the different initialisations of the two-stage model.

+`calculate_suprisal`: Calculate the surprisal for individual types in the test set.

+`calculate_average_sentence_length`: Calculate the average sentence lenghts under different models.

+`tune_hyperparams`: Tune the hyperparameters for a given language.
+You can specify the amount of parameters tested with `TUNING_ITERATIONS` (the default is 10).

 In evaluation the models are evaluated both using types and tokens.